How often do search synonyms make a difference in searches at Google?

-When someone searches on the Web, one of the challenges that they can face is using the right words as a query in their search to find what they are looking for.
+When someone searches the Web, a challenge they face is using the right words as a query in searches to find what they are looking for.

-Search engines usually rank pages based upon how prominently terms from a searcher’s query appear on pages, and if a searcher doesn’t use the right keywords in their search, they may miss the pages and the information that they might like to find.
-A search engine may sometimes decide to show pages containing search synonyms instead of the query terms someone originally searched using, if those search synonyms may show results for the intended meaning that searcher wanted to find.
+Search engines rank pages based on the prominence of terms from a query appearing on pages.
+If a searcher doesn’t use the right keywords, they may miss the information that they might like to find.
+Search engines may decide to show pages with search synonyms instead of the query terms someone searched with, if those search synonyms show results for the meaning that searcher intended to find.

 For example, a person looking for web hosting in the City of Ft.
 Wayne may type the query [Web hosting Fort Wayne] into a search engine.
 They may not see many pages about hosting in that location because the City is usually referred to as “Ft.
 Wayne” rather than “Fort Wayne.”
-I find myself frequently challenged by a similar problem when looking for information about Washington, D.C., or the District of Columbia, or DC.
-These alternative spellings of locations can be considered search synonyms because they mean the same place when they are used.
+I find myself often challenged by a similar problem when I look for information about Washington, D.C., or the District of Columbia, or DC.
+Alternative spellings of locations could be search synonyms because they mean the same place when used.

-A patent granted to Google this week explores how the search engine might rewrite the search terms that searchers use to include search synonyms, to make it easier for searchers to locate information on the Web.
+A patent granted to Google this week is about the search engine rewriting search terms searchers with search synonyms, to make it easier for searchers to locate the information they intended.
 In the Ft.
 Wayne example, this means Google would look for pages relevant for both [web hosting Fort Wayne] and [web hosting Ft.
 Wayne].
-This use of search synonyms to find other words with the same meaning may help people find information that they originally set out to find.
-It would make searches around Washington, DC improved as well by returning more results for sites indicated as being in DC or the District of Columbia instead of “Washington, DC.”
+This use of search synonyms to find other words with the same meaning may help people find information that they first set out to find.
+It would improve searches around Washington, DC by returning showing results for sites in DC or the District of Columbia instead of “Washington, DC.”